-- Citizen Yoga Studio (locations in Detroit and Royal Oak): The first class is free, new students get to take five classes for $25.
+- Citizen Yoga Studio (locations in Detroit and Royal Oak): The first class is free and new students get to take five classes for $25.
 If you like your experience, there are class packages suited to many budgets.

 - Yoga 4 Peace (Southgate): Because this studio operates as a non-profit, the classes are pay-what-you-can.
 Suggested donations are $12 to $16 a class for adults, $5 for kids and $10 for seniors, but if that’s too high for you, give less.

 If you don’t live near any of these studios, check to see if your local school district offers fitness classes.
 These types of community education programs tend to be low-cost, especially if you live within the district.